Michael Bankston

-Michael Kane Bankston (March 12, 1970) is an American former professional football defensive tackle and defensive end who played nine seasons in the National Football League (NFL).
+Michael Kane Bankston (March 12, 1970) is an American former professional football player who was a defensive tackle and defensive end for nine seasons in the National Football League (NFL).
 Bankston played for the Phoenix/Arizona Cardinals and Cincinnati Bengals.
 He was selected by the Cardinals in the fourth round of the 1992 NFL draft with the 100th overall pick.
-He played college football at Sam Houston State University.
+He played college football for the Sam Houston State Bearkats.